-- Erythropoietin: This controls erythropoiesis, or the production of red blood cells.
+- Erythropoietin: This controls erythropoiesis, which is the production of red blood cells.
 The liver also produces erythropoietin, but the kidneys are its main producers in adults.

-- Renin: This helps manage the expansion of arteries and the volume of blood plasma, lymph, and interstitial fluid.
+- Renin: This enzyme helps manage the expansion of arteries and the volumes of blood plasma, lymph, and interstitial fluid.
 Lymph is a fluid that contains white blood cells, which support immune activity, and interstitial fluid is the main component of extracellular fluid.

 - Calcitriol: This is the hormonally active metabolite of vitamin D. It increases both the amount of calcium that the intestines can absorb and the reabsorption of phosphate in the kidney.

-Stones can form as a solid build-up of minerals in the kidney.
+Stones can form as a solid buildup of minerals in the kidneys.